juzuluag/testmicsvc/README.md

 This output can be checked also using a `Swagger Editor` like the picture below to have an idea how the api is going to look like.
 ![swaggereditor](./images/swagger_editor.png)

+## CI

+As part of these steps, a simple `CI` [dotnet.yml](https://github.com/juzuluag/testmicsvc/blob/main/.github/workflows/dotnet.yml) file illustrates how to build the project and also how to push for the generated file as an artifact
+The image below shows how the artifact would be located after CI runs.

 After all these points, avoiding to **manually** creating the api spec is the ideal case, avoiding to enter into an error prune scenario where the service and the consumer can be out-of-sync pretty easily.